 • strong persistence and determination

-The key responsabilities of a product manager are:
+The key responsibilities of a product manager are:

 • evaluate opportunities and determine what gets built and delivered to customers: product backlog